 The Chiavari Chair of today is very famous and are used to present great events like the Grammys and Oscar Parties.
 In 1953 we saw the resurgence of the modern Chiavari Chair at the wedding of John F. Kennedy and Jacqueline Bouveline in the USA , and today is still the most favourite chair for weddings and functions throughout the world today.

-The first Chiavarina Chair was created in 1870 by a cabinetmaker from Chiavari on the northwester coast Italian coast , named Giuseppe Gaetano Descalzi , who at the invitation of the President of the Economic Society of Chiavari , the Marquis Stefano Rivarola , who reworked some chairs in the French Empire style, Simplifying the decorative elements and lightening the structural elements of the chair.
+The first Chiavarina Chair was created in 1807 by a furniture maker who was born in Chiavari on the northwester coast Italian coast, named Giuseppe Gaetano Descalzi, who at the invitation of the President of the Economic Society of Chiavari, the Marquis Stefano Rivarola, who reworked some chairs in the French Empire style, Simplifying the decorative elements and lightening the structural elements of the chair.
 So the current Chiavari Chair was created in Italy but the idea comes from early France.
+This chair has been popular for over 200 years and is a classic in its own right .

 This chair was a success and soon many factories opened in Chiavari and surrounding towns in Italy .